 California's child pornography laws prohibit possessing or sending images of minors that are obscene or that show a minor engaged in an act of "sexual conduct."
 The definition of sexual conduct includes sexual acts, as well as the showing of the genitals or pubic or rectal area for the purpose of the viewer's sexual stimulation.

 The sending and receiving of nude or sexually suggestive images of a minor through sexting generally fall under these provisions.
 These laws apply to adults and minors who sext images of minors.
 A minor can commit an offense by sexting a selfie or an image of another minor.

-A person who possesses or otherwise controls material (including images and photos) that depicts a person younger than 18 engaging in or simulating sexual conduct commits a felony.
+A person who possesses images that depict a person younger than 18 engaging in or simulating sexual conduct commits a felony.
 In order to be guilty of the offense, the person must know that the person depicted in the image is a minor.

 A person convicted of this offense faces up to a year in state prison or county jail, a $2,500 fine, or both.
 If the defendant has a prior conviction for this or any other offense that requires registration under the state's Sex Offender Registration Act, the sentence increases to two, four, or six years in prison.

 It's also a crime to knowingly send, cause to be sent, or possess material showing a minor engaged in or simulating sexual conduct, when the intent is to distribute, exhibit, or exchange the material with another.
 A minor sexting a selfie to another person would fall under this section.
 The receiver of the image could fall under this section as well if the receiver intends to show or share the image with another person.

 A person convicted of the offense may be sentenced to up to a year in the county jail or state prison, a fine of $2,000, or both.
 If the person intended to send the material to a minor, the penalty increases to a felony.